Amit0617/online-attendance/Readme.md

 Warning: It shouldn't be taken as a tool which will work in all conditions but it is almost a complete framework providing you required things at once.
 You might have to edit/add/delete one or more lines in `#Browser Interactions` part in `attendance.py` according to your forms in most cases.
+Make sure to change your name or rollno. in `attendance.py` in the same order it is on form at the place of `Your Name/Rollno.`.

 # Online Attendance Automation tool